Setting freelance writing goals is super important for anyone who’s serious about making a sustainable living from their business.

 4. Create Consistent and Distinctive Branding

-There’s not enough emphasis out there in the freelance writing community about how important it is for your personal branding to be spot-on.Your website and/or blog is essentially your shop window for potential clients, therefore, you need to make sure it's attractive and immediately reflects who you are and what you do through the visuals.Click To Tweet
+Well, your website is essentially your shop window for potential clients, therefore, you need to make sure it’s aesthetically-pleasing and immediately reflects who you are and what you do.

 For example, my pink, feminine branding shows stationary and writing tools, which helps communicate to my audience that I’m primarily a fashion writer who has a female target audience.

 Plus, all my visuals are consistent across my website and blog, using the same fonts and colour palette.
-This creates a brand handwriting that’s immediately recognisable to my audience and reflective of my business.
+This creates a brand handwriting that’s immediately recognisable and reflective of my business.

 5. Find Ways to Boost Your Income

-Obviously, making bank should be high on your priority list when it comes to setting your freelance writing goals.
+Finally, growing your business financially is probably your top priority when it comes to setting your freelance writing goals.

-It goes without saying that the more high-paying clients you have on board, the more likely you are to boost your overall financial income, whether you’re a full-time writer or a part-time hustler.
+It goes without saying that the more high-paying clients you have on board, the more likely you are to boost your finances, whether you’re writing full time or part time.